 B. Scott Crawford

-Professional Development Officer at StarValley Credit Union, Roanoke, VA
+Professional Development Officer at ValleyStar Credit Union, Roanoke

 Scott is employed as a trainer for StarValley Credit Union and previously worked at Member One Federal Credit Union.
-In addition to his work at StarValley and Member One, he brings over 20 years of experience in education having served as a high school history teacher, social studies coordinator, and a director of education for a fine arts museum.
+In addition to his work at StarValley and Member One, he brings over 20 years of experience in education, having served as a high school history teacher, social studies coordinator and a director of education for a fine arts museum.
 At Member One, Scott developed new curriculum that allowed for a humanities and arts-based approach to business training.
-This unique method earned Member One national recognition with the 2013 CUNA HR/TD Excellence in Employee Engagement Award.
+This unique method earned Member One national recognition with the 2013 Credit Union National Association Human Resources/Training Development (CUNA HR/TD) Excellence in Employee Engagement Award.
 Scott is a strong believer in the use of games to help make work fun and improve performance.

 In addition, Scott serves on the City of Roanoke's Arts Commission and is employed as an adjunct instructor at Virginia Western Community College.
-He recently published a book through iTunes chronicling his research on a heretofore unknown postmortem portrait by the 19th century American artist Lilly Martin Spencer.
+He recently published a book called "Dating Jane" chronicling his research on a heretofore unknown postmortem portrait by the 19th century American artist Lilly Martin Spencer.

 Elizabeth "Eli" Jamison